With Janet Mock last night.

 That’s when we get to it, close our eyes/Feel our way though it/I can’t wait to groove ya/ ‘Cause you sure know how to move it/You’ve made love to my mind/Now you gotta take me from behind

-saraa-elizabethh asked: you are so inspiring! i am so happy that you've found someone as incredible as aaron. thank you for sharing your story. you are gorgeous inside and out :)
+saraa-elizabethh said: you are so inspiring! i am so happy that you've found someone as incredible as aaron. thank you for sharing your story. you are gorgeous inside and out :)

 Thank you.
 Speaking of inspiration: I’m inspired everyday by the people whom I cross paths with (IRL and virtually) who courageously tell me their stories.
 I’m continually inspired by storytelling and love - and I’m blessed to be at a place where I can openly share my love with the world.
 Thank you again.